 Roast the poha

-• Turn the flame to low, add the thin poha and roast it while stirring gently (preferably use a silicone spatula).
-Use can also shake the pan so that the poha does not break.
+• Turn the flame to low and add the thin poha.
+Roast it while stirring gently (preferably use a silicone spatula).
+You can also gently shake the pan to prevent the poha from breaking.

 Roast for 6-8 minutes until the poha becomes crisp.
-Remove roasted poha in a large bowl and set aside to cool.
+Remove roasted poha to a large bowl and set aside to cool.

 • Option: You can also roast the poha in the oven.
 Spread the poha on a large baking sheet.
 Roast at 325F for 10-12 minutes.
 Stir half way through.
 The poha should become crisp, but should not change the color.